jondurbin/rixel/README.md

 3. storage.path: Path to local storage (serves as cache directory when using S3)
 4. storage.s3: AWS S3 configuration
 5. storage.s3.cache: Configure how many files and/or max size of the local cache directory.
+6. imgmin_path: If you have imgmin installed (https://github.com/rflynn/imgmin), will automatically attempt to optimize jpg images.

 ## Running the server
 ```bash